Nsfr750/MSR605/Docs/OMRON.md

 Intake *3 *
 ```
 ```
-“24” Permits insertion with mag. stripe from front and waits.
+â€œ24â€ Permits insertion with mag. stripe from front and waits.
 Takes in card, then return to take out position temporary and take in card immediately, and transports to rear standby position.
 ```
 ```
 None - None -
 ```
-*1: First of all, the HOST has to send one of these “Initial Reset” command for automatic recognition of
+*1: First of all, the HOST has to send one of these â€œInitial Resetâ€ command for automatic recognition of
 transmission speed and setting of transmission format (see 1.4 and annex A) between the HOST to the
 C/R. These setting is only valid by one of initial reset command sending from the HOST after power turned
 on.